RaphaelRochet/arch-update/README.md

 - Optional update count display on panel
 - Optional notification on new updates (defaults to off)
 - Launcher for your favorite update command
-- Comes in English, French, Czech, German, Spanish, Brazilian Portuguese, Italian, Polish, Romanian, Arabic, Slovak, Chinese, Serbian, Swedish, Norwegian Bokmal, Russian, Persian, Turkish, Esperanto, Finnish, Dutch, Ukrainian, Korean languages.
+- Comes in English, French, Czech, German, Spanish, Brazilian Portuguese, Italian, Polish, Romanian, Arabic, Slovak, Chinese, Serbian, Swedish, Norwegian Bokmal, Russian, Persian, Turkish, Esperanto, Finnish, Dutch, Ukrainian, Korean, Occitan languages.
 (Thanks translators !)

 ## Requirements
 If you use the default "checkupdates" way you will need to install "pacman-contrib".